• Skip to primary navigation

 This adds to the flavor of the meat when cooking.

-Plus, the bone acts as an insulator and keeps the meat moist.
+Plus, the bone is an insulator and keeps the meat moist.

 Ideal for slow-cooking methods like braising or stewing.